St. Mark's Lutheran Church

 Upcoming Mental Health Connect Events

-Take full advantage of our relationship with the Mental Health Connect collaborative and attend one or more of the following events.
-Go to www.mhconnect.org/find-mhc for more details:
+Take full advantage of our relationship with the Mental Health Connect collaborative and attend any of the events listed on their website.
 Some events may require registration or/and a fee.
 See the Mental Health Connect site for details.

+Some events may require registration or/and a fee.
+See the Mental Health Connect site for

 Community education and forums